 - 27% lack confidence in minimizing a breach’s financial and reputational consequences.

 - 31% lack confidence in dealing with an international incident.

-- Only 38% of companies have a data breach or cyber insurance policy and of those that do not have such a policy, 40% don’t plan on purchasing one.
+- Only 38% of companies have a data breach or cyber insurance policy, while 40%, surprisingly, do not plan on purchasing one.

-- 46% of organizations, so less than half, have integrated response plans into their business continuity plans.
+- 46%, less than half, have integrated response plans into their business continuity plans.

-- Only 12% of organizations meet with law enforcement or state regulators in advance of an incident.
+- Only 12% meet with law enforcement or state regulators ahead of time in case an incident occurs.

 Photo courtesy of Tashatuvango